 Directions: The Bradford Island Visitor Center is located at exit 40, I-84, four miles west of Cascade Locks, Ore.
 At the flag pole intersection, bear right.
 Follow the signs for approximately one mile along park roads.

 Open daily 7 a.m. to 5 p.m.
 Located just below the fish ladders, this site affords spectacular spillway views and the surrounding Columbia River Gorge, including views of osprey in the summer and bald eagles in the winter.
 Cottonwood trees provide shade on hot days or cover from the rain.
 Fishing is accessible along the shore and from the parking areas.

 Directions: From Portland, Ore.,take I-84 east to exit 40 for Bonneville Dam.
 From Vancouver, Wash., go east on Hwy.
 14, cross the river at Bridge of the Gods, then travel west on I-84 to exit 40 for Bonneville Dam.
 Once on Bonneville property, go to the flag pole intersection and bear right, cross the navigation lock and the first powerhouse, then turn left at the sign for Bradford Island Recreation Area.

 The historic Columbia River Highway Trail is the nation's first scenic highway, constructed between 1913 and 1922.
 This trail has reserved areas for pedestrian and bicycle use only, such as the section between Tanner Creek, Eagle Creek and Cascade Locks.
-For more about this trail, go to Oregon State Parks, the Oregon Department of Transportation and the U.S. Forest Service websites.
+Learn more about this trail by visiting the Oregon State Parks, the Oregon Department of Transportation and the U.S. Forest Service websites.

 Directions: Take exit 40 from I-84 (the Bonneville Dam exit) and turn south off the exit.
 At the T-intersection, turn left (east) uphill to the paved parking lot.